ngEdmundas/CategoryTree/README.md

 Recursive and iterative implementations of Category Tree SPA, uses AngularJS

-*User interface implemented by using WebComponents an Polymer from Google Material design Paper as provided by  angular-material*
+*User interface implemented by using WebComponents and Polymer from Google Material design Paper as provided by  angular-material*